Miller Lite

-Miller Lite is a 4.2% ABV reduced calorie light American lager beer produced by Molson Coors.
-It was introduced in 1973 in limited markets by the Miller Brewing Company (then owned by Philip Morris, Inc.) and began being distributed nationally in 1975.
-Miller Lite was the most popular new product in the history of the American beer industry.
-Its success prompted most other brewers to introduce their own reduced calorie "light" beers.
-As a result, sales of light beer in the United States went from a negligible amount before Miller Lite was introduced in 1973 to forty-four percent of the United States beer market by 2002.
+Miller Lite is a light American lager produced by Molson Coors with 4.2% alcohol by volume (ABV) and reduced calories.
+It was introduced in 1973 in limited markets by the Miller Brewing Company (then owned by Philip Morris, Inc.) followed by national distribution in 1975.

+Its market success prompted other brewers to introduce their own reduced calorie "light" beers.
+As a result, sales of light beer in the United States went from a negligible amount before Miller Lite was introduced in 1973 to 44% of the United States beer market by 2002.